klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

 -   Intel MPI is a derivative of MPICH,
 -   HPE Cray MPI is a derivative of MPICH,
--   Mellanox/NVIDIA distribute Open MPI.
+-   Mellanox/NVIDIA distributes Open MPI.

 ## Languages